laurentgauthier/p-traffic-signs/README.md

 * Create slightly zoomed in and zoomed out copies
 * Create randomly rotated images, with a few degrees of rotation range

+The traffic sign classes which are less represented likely need to be the focus of this data set augmentation.
+It can be observed that the error rate for these traffic sign classes is higher than for the others, so they are likely to benefit from this data set augmentation.

 ### Model architecture

 For the model I started from the LeNet model, and evolved from there until